openpassphrase/opp-web/README.md

 If you just got latest, make sure you have all dependencies installed:

-- Run `yarn`
+- Run `npm i`

-If you want to develop with mock data, the just run `yarn start`.
+If you want to develop with mock data, the just run `npm start`.

 If you want to run front-end against the server, you need to start it.
 Start the server on port 5000.
 You can do it via running docker commands from the `opp` directory: